 Pre-Nursing

 Portland State University (PSU) does not have a nursing program.
-The pre-nursing program at PSU is designed to prepare students to transfer into Bachelor of Science in Nursing (BSN) programs in Oregon.
-The following schools in Oregon currently offer BSN programs: Oregon Health and Science University (OHSU), Linfield College – Portland Campus, University of Portland, Warner Pacific University, Walla Walla University, and George Fox University.
-In addition, OHSU and Linfield each offer an accelerated BSN program for students with a prior bachelor’s degree in a non-nursing field.
+The pre-nursing program at PSU is designed to prepare students to apply for Accelerated Bachelor of Science in Nursing (ABSN) and/or direct entry Master's, D.N.P., or PhD. programs in Oregon.
+The following schools in the Portland metro area currently offer ABSN and/or advanced direct entry programs: Oregon Health and Science University (OHSU), Linfield College – Portland Campus.
 Admission requirements and prerequisites vary by institution.

 Portland State University Pre-Nursing Course List

-Successful completion of this course list will result in fulfillment of the prerequisites at many nursing schools; however, students are responsible for researching the requirements at the schools in which they are interested and adding any necessary extra coursework.
+Students are responsible for researching the requirements at the schools in which they are interested in applying.

 Prerequisite Course(s)PSU Equivalent Courses